 SA Objectives Decision Making Questions Assumptions and Approach Central Lincolnshire Site Assessment Criteria To conserve and enhance biodiversity and geodiversity across Central Lincolnshire and provide opportunities for people to access and appreciate wildlife and the natural environment.
 To create and improve high quality green and blue spaces that are multifunctional, (including opportunities for sport, recreation and play), accessible to all and which form part of and are connected to the green infrastructure network. and geological sites (including ancient woodland)?
 4b.
 Does the Plan protect international, national, regional or locally important species and avoid negative effects?
 4c.
 Does the Plan outline opportunities for the creation of new habitat, its restoration or expansion?
 4d.
 Does the Plan prevent the fragmentation of habitats, maintaining wildlife corridors and providing new wildlife linkages?
 4e.
 Does the Plan provide opportunities for people to access wildlife and the natural environment and promote their quiet enjoyment?
 4f.
-Does the Plan promote improvement in the quantity and quality of publicly accessible open space?
+Does the Plan promote improvement in the quantity and quality of publicly accessible open space and in areas deficient in publicly accessible open space?
 Proximity to international, national and local nature conservation and geological sites provides an indication of the potential for adverse effects on this objective, including indirect effects, such as impacts from increased recreation.
 However, uncertainty exists as appropriate mitigation through planning policy or at the planning application stage may avoid significant negative effects.
 Development may also provide opportunities to deliver a net gain in biodiversity and to improve green infrastructure provision.
 Precise impacts on biodiversity would be determined as part of a planning application once more detailed proposals have been developed.
 Where sites designated for their international importance could be affected by a proposed site allocation, the SA will be informed by the HRA.
 Once the HRA findings are available, scores will be adjusted if particular sites are identified as likely to have significant effects on one or more European sites.
 The following designated sites will be considered: International: SAC, SPA, Ramsar National: SSSI, NIA, NNR, Ancient Woodland Local: LWS, RIG, LGS, LNR, SNCIs SA Criteria: Sites that are within or partly within one or more designated international, national or local sites OR would result in an adverse impact on known protected species or habitats, may result in significant negative effects (/?)
+Sites that are within 500m of designated international, national or local sites may result in minor negative effects (-/?)
 Sites that are more than 500m from any designated sites are assumed to have a negligible effect (0/?)
-Sites which would have no effect on known protected species or habitats would have a minor positive effect (+/?)
 Local Wildlife Sites Ancient Woodland Regionally Important Geological Site (RIG) Local Geological Sites Protected Local Green Space